 If worst comes to worst and you’re unable to back up off-site when the enemies are attacking, your best option is to hide in a corner underneath.
 Sometimes they may forget to clear the entirety of under, leaving you in a good position to do some good damage for when the rest of your team arrives to clean up.

 The best setup is to have someone lurking around A Dish, as one or two attackers may come from there.
 You should also have one person holding A Rope, where they can listen out for footsteps from A Hall and hold the door, as attackers can easily catch people defenders off guard if they get control of that area.

 If you’re not very good at backing up from a fight, B Site may be for you.
 With so many different angles and hiding spots, it can sometimes be impossible for attackers to push onto the site when you’re holding a good crossfire with your team.

 A great place for defenders to hold from is from B Tower, which quickly allows you to rotate between watching Arcade and Underpass, to watching a push from B Main onto the site.
 Be aware, some parts of the wall protecting you in B Tower are penetrable, so don’t think you’re completely in the clear when holding from there.

 Subscribe to our newsletter for the latest updates on Esports, Gaming and more.

 How to play as an Attacker on Fracture

-While attacking A Site, the easiest push is of course from A Hall, while also sending one attacker to push from A Dish and hold for a rotate.
+While attacking A Site, the easiest push is of course from A Hall, while also sending one attacker to push from A Dish and hold for a rotation.
 Pushing from A Hall is quite straightforward.
-You should send two attackers out of the door together to take control of rope and defender spawn, while also sending two attackers out of A Main and onto site.
+You should send two attackers out of the door together to take control of rope and defender spawn, while also sending two attackers out of A Main and onto the site.

 If you successfully clear the site, your post plant is very straightforward, and defenders will have a tough time retaking.